awemorris/suika3/README.md

 equipped with the right tools, inevitably leads to self-reliance.

-Creators with different goals may also find excellent resources in other engines like Unity and Godot.
+Creators with different goals may also find excellent resources in other engines like Unity, Godot, or Ren'Py.

 ---

 ## Technical Overview

-If these rock-solid specifications give you chills, welcome to the club.
-You're a real engineer ;-)
+If these specifications excite you, you're probably in the right place.

 Suika3 is not merely a wrapper around SDL combined with a scripting language.
 It features its own rendering and audio backends, and its own scripting language,